-Verify that carbon monoxide detectors are installed on each floor of your home, specifically near bedrooms, and test them to confirm they are working properly.
+Verify that carbon monoxide detectors are installed on each floor of your home, specifically near bedrooms, and test them to confirm they are operating properly.

 Make sure your furnace has been tuned up by an HVAC technician and is ready to perform at maximum efficiency during the cold months ahead.
 Additionally, a professional safety check of your heating system will ensure that there are no leaks or carbon monoxide issues.

 Don’t try to use the oven, a grill, or a camp stove to heat your home.
 Utilizing unreliable heating methods can cause a fire or produce dangerous levels of carbon monoxide.